Noah Brown (American football): Washington Commanders

 On August 29, 2024, Brown signed with the Washington Commanders.
 He reunited with head coach Dan Quinn, who was the defensive coordinator with the Cowboys.
 In Week 8 against the Chicago Bears, Brown caught a 52-yard Hail Mary pass in the endzone from rookie quarterback Jayden Daniels as time expired to win the game in a play known as the Hail Maryland.
 The play was later named the NFL Moment of the Year.
 In Week 13, Brown suffered an injury to his kidney against the Tennessee Titans and was placed on injured reserve.
 Prior to the injury, he appeared in 11 games with 9 starts, totaling 453 yards and one touchdown on 35 receptions.

 On March 18, 2025, Brown re-signed with the Commanders on a one-year deal worth up to $4.5 million.
 On October 15, he was placed on injured reserve due to a groin injury.
+On December 6, the Commanders activated Brown ahead of their Week 14 matchup against the Minnesota Vikings.
+However, he suffered a rib injury in their Week 15 game against the New York Giants, and was placed back on injured reserve on December 16.

+Las Vegas Raiders

+On August 16, 2026, Brown signed with the Las Vegas Raiders.
+On August 24 Brown was waived.